 Tenor Christopher Bozeka is quickly becoming recognized for his “expressively captivating” performances as well as his “beautiful, piercing tone” (San Francisco Chronicle).
 In 2021, Mr. Bozeka makes his Opera Outdoors Houston debut as the tenor soloist in Rossini’s Petite Messe Solennelle, was scheduled to make his Sarasota Opera debut as Nadir in Les pêcheurs de perles (COVID19), returns to Houston Grand Opera for holiday concerts, and will return to Opera Las Vegas as Ernesto in Don Pasquale.
 He will make his Sarasota Opera debut in 2021 as Bertrando in L’inganno felice and Florville in Il Signor Bruschino, both by Rossini.
-During the summer of 2021, Mr. Bozeka will return to Wolf Trap Opera to sing Adolfo Pirelli in Sweeney Todd, Satyavan in Holst’s Savtiri, and Barigoule in Viardot’s Cendrillon.
-In the fall of 2022, he will make his debut with Livermore Valley Opera as Nemorino in L’elisir d’amore.
+During the summer of 2021, Mr. Bozeka will return to Wolf Trap Opera to sing Adolfo Pirelli in Sweeney Todd, Satyavan in Holst’s Savtiri, and Le Prince Charmant in Viardot’s Cendrillon.
+During the 2021-2022 season, Mr. Bozeka will join the roster of the Metropolitan Opera, covering Triquet in Eugene Onegin and in the fall of 2022, he will make his debut with Livermore Valley Opera as Nemorino in L’elisir d’amore.

 In the 2019-20 season, Mr. Bozeka performed with Houston Grand Opera as Don Gaspar in La favorite and the Messenger in Aida, he sang Nadir in the American Premiere of Bottesini’s Ali Baba with Opera Southwest, and appeared in a virtual broadcast as a soloist in Bach repertoire with Ars Lyrica Houston.
 In the summer of 2020, he returned to Wolf Trap Opera where he appears in a virtual broadcast as Tom Rakewell in scenes from Igor Stravinsky’s A Rake’s Progress.